minotalen/TESL-hotkey/readme.md

 A message will pop up, that TESL Hotkeys is running.
 The script lives in the taskbar and can be quit from there.

-## adapt coordinates

-The script itself is currently very rudimentary, it has only been tested with my screen resolution.

-I have mapped the y key so it copies the x and y coordinates of the mouse position.
-These coordinates can be used to edit the script to fit your resolution.
-To do so find the corresponding button, hover over it with your mouse and paste the coordinates into the script.

 ##  Hotkeys

 Key | Function
 --- | ---
-Enter | hit play button on deck selection
-Shift Q | concede game
 Middle Mouse, Shift+Space | end turn
 Right Mouse, Spacebar | attack face with what is under cursor
+Enter | hit play button on deck selection
 Left Arrow Key | drop selected card in left lane
 Right Arrow Key | drop selected card in right lane
 b,n,m | mulligan left, middle, right
-Shift B or N or M | mulligan pick
+Shift B, N, M | mulligan finish
+Shift Q | concede game
-Shift X | toggle hotkeys on/off
+d, Shift D | view own/opponent deck (remaining cards) Shift X | toggle hotkeys on/off

+## If it doesnt work, adapt your coordinates!

+The script itself is currently very rudimentary, it has only been tested with my screen resolution.
+It might be that you have to adapt the coordinates to your resolution.

+I have mapped the y key so it copies the x and y coordinates of the mouse position.
+These coordinates can be used to edit the script to fit your resolution.
+To do so find the corresponding button ingame, hover over it with your mouse, press y and paste the coordinates into the variables in the script.

 ## Roadmap

 - global variables for all coordinates to allow configuration to different resolutions
-- a way to select cards in hand (moving through them with A and D for example)
+- select cards in hand (moving through them with A and D for example)
-- a way to select creatures on board (both own and enemy creatures)
+- select creatures on board (both own and enemy creatures)
+- attack selected enemy creature with selected own creature
-- buttons to view own/opp deck and discard
+- buttons to view own/opp deck and discard pile
+- attack all key for each lane

 ## Contribute
 If you have any remarks, improvements or have found bugs, please don't hesitate to issue a pull request or [open an issue][4].